 Cosmetics

-Toiletries are expensive in Italy and travel minis are not that easy to find, so think ahead and bring your own in a small clear bag that will keep them organized and visible during security checks at the airport.
-I use a ziploc bag, which protects my other things in case of spills.
+Whatever the current TSA and security requirements are at the time of travel (they change often, have you noticed?) it’s wise to bring your toiletries in a small clear bag that will keep them organized and visible during security checks at the airport.
+It also protects other things in case of spills.
+Don’t ask how I know.

 Chances are you’ll be doing a lot of walking in Italy.
-To deal with potential blisters, bring bandages and/or moleskin.
+To deal with potential blisters, bring bandages and/or moleskin patches.

 Sunscreen!
 There’s nothing quite like sunburn to put a dent in your Roman Holiday.
 If you’re not checking a bag, or think you’ll need more than the carry-on allowed 3 oz, plan to buy some when you arrive at an erboristeria (natural products are better).